flhofer/docker_tutorial/#1_Container/README.md

 ## The image and its use

-Let's start with the basics, image: Ubuntu.
-We will download a ready image for an Ubuntu environment and play a bit with it.
+Let's start with the basics: the Ubuntu image.
+We will download a ready image for an Ubuntu environment and play with it.
 Depending on your system settings, you may need additional privileges to access control groups ([CGroups][2]), a feature used in Docker.
-Thus for all `docker` commands, you might need either a preceding `sudo` or root login (MacOs/Linux/Unix).
+Thus, for all `docker` commands, you might need either a preceding `sudo` or root login (macOS/Linux/Unix).
 So, let's pull the image.
 Open the Docker console, enter a new folder or create one, and type:

 ```sh